Trimurtulu: Plot

 The film begins with four friends: Ram Murthy, a hotel server; Damodaram, a photographer; Kotaiah, a chariot rider; and Bhadraiah, a bandmaster.
-Ram Murthy resides with his wife Shanti and two sons Raja and Sandeep; Damodar has a son Siva; Kotaiah poses two sons, Ashok and Suresh; and Bhadraiah stays with his spouse Malati and two girl progenies Latha and Rani.
+Ram Murthy resides with his wife Shanti and two sons Raja and Sandeep; Damodar has a son Siva; Kotaiah has two sons, Ashok and Suresh; and Bhadraiah and his spouse Malati have two girls, Latha and Rani.
 Furthermore, Raja and Siva are also soulmates who share beyond relationships.

 Once, the four friends buy a lottery ticket from a drunkard, a triumph.
 Accordingly, a spiteful Damodaram and Kotaiah ruse slaughtering Bhadraiah incriminates Ram Murthy, also backstabs and is declared dead.
 Ram Murthy's wife Shanti dies in a hit, and the infants are left alone.
 Mary, their ally, rears them with her daughter Julie.
 Damodaram and Kotaiah constructed a fabulous hotel by exchanging the lottery, and Siva moved abroad for higher education on Raja's force.

 Years pass, and the blackguards become tycoons, leading high-level smuggling with Ashokand Suresh under a crime lord, Don, who is unbeknownst.
 Raja is a jovial waiter at their hotel and delights everyone.
 He strives hard to civilize Sandeep and accommodate Mary and Julie.
 In foreign, Siva finishes school yet is still cordial with Raja and Julie.
 Plus, she implicitly endears him from childhood.
 Fortuitously, Siva acquaints Latha and crushes, but the dark fate makes her misconstrue him.
 From there, he molds into an alcoholic.
 Soon after, Latha lands at Raja's workplace, and she imparts his love.
 Sandeep and Rani are collegians and sweethearts.

 Meanwhile, Damodaram chooses to stop his felonies because of Siva's homecoming, for which Don's agent, KK, spooks him.
 So, Damodaram wipes him out.
 Parallelly, Siva returns, ailing when Raja probes for details and startles to gain his fondness for Latha.
 Ergo, he decides to give up, and Julie also backs, giving an ear.
 Raja forges with Julie, creating himself an imposter by receiving Latha's detestation, which Siva, too, takes amiss.
 Siva is free from his vices, and Damodaram fixes the alliance with Latha.
 At the same time, Sandeep also approaches, and Malati denies him, hearing his parentage via Damodaram.
 Thus, he walks out by challenging his father to be proclaimed, not the culprit.